atelierspierrot/webservices/README.md

 The engine is designed to handle requests written with GET arguments like `key=>value` pairs or full URL written as `key/value`.

-For instance, these are the same:
+For instance, these followings are equivalent:

     $ curl -i 'http://mydomain.com/webservices/?ws=MyController&action=custom'
     $ curl -i 'http://mydomain.com/webservices/ws/MyController/action/custom'